ChenXiang96/SlicerColoc-Z-Stats/README.md

 ## Panels and their use
-* **Volume**: Select the current volume to render and operate.
+* **Volume**: Select the current volume which contains multiple channels to render and operate.
 * **Display ROI**: Show/hide the ROI bounding box of the current volume.
-Note that after the image is loaded, the ROI box created by clicking the "Display ROI" button for the first time does not actually totaly fit with the entire image, but the ROI box can still be customized and dragged to any location.
-If you want to select the entire image for calculation, please make sure to drag the ROI box to any position that can completely contain the entire image.

 * **Re-center ROI**: Reposition the image region selected by the ROI bounding box to the center of the scene: